 b) Avoid mass emails

 It is possible – even convenient – to use press release distribution services.
 For the best results, you should compliment this with some targeted pitching.
 Targeted pitching helps you build relationships with journalists who can help you generate the publicity your brand deserves in the future.

 Keep it simple well.
 Don’t ramble – rather, keep everything brief.
-Just let the journalist know why you’re emailing them, how you can benefit them, and where to contact you if they need more information.
+Just let the journalist know why you’re emailing them, how you can help them, and where to contact you if they need more information.